LendUp Personal Loans Review

 LendUp was founded in 2012 as a smart alternative to payday loans that could help consumers break the cycle of sky-high-interest debt.
-Through their dynamic personal loans and unique “points” system, the company boasts that they have saved their customers over $200 million in interest and fees so far while dramatically improving their lives.
+Through its dynamic personal loans and unique “points” system, the lender boasts that it has saved customers over $200 million in interest and fees so far while dramatically improving their lives.

-The company’s main product is a personal loan geared toward borrowers with bad credit who may not be able to get approved elsewhere.
-LendUp lets you apply for their loan products online and from the comfort of your home, and they even promise an instant decision 24 hours a day.
+The lender’s main product is a personal loan geared toward borrowers with bad credit who may not be able to get approved elsewhere.
+LendUp lets you apply for its loan products online and from the comfort of your home, and it even promises an instant decision 24 hours a day.

 If you owe big money and are tired of paying high interest rates that make everything a struggle, a short-term loan from LendUp may be exactly what you need.